FFMG/neural-network/README.md

 * progress_callback[=null]: The callback.
 * logger[=none]: Your logger.
 * number_of_threads[=0]: The number of threads to use durring batch training, (0 means we will use the number of CPU -1)
+* learning_rate_decay_rate[=0.0]: durring training we will slowly decay the learning rate.
+The default is no change, and 0.5 would mean a 50% drop over the training.

 Remember to call `.build()` to create your option as it does error checking.